gambitproject/gambit/doc/gui.nfg.rst

 original extensive game; Gambit automatically recomputes the strategic game after any changes to the extensive game.

+Strategies in a reduced strategic game are assigned numeric labels for identification.
+These labels are assigned via a deterministic algorithm for constructing the reduced strategic game from an extensive game.
+Click a strategy label to open a popup listing the action selected at each information set where the reduced strategy specifies an action.

 Strategic games may also be input directly.
 To create a new strategic game, select :menuselection:`File --> New --> Strategic game`, or click the new strategic game icon on the toolbar.